TooPlain/SimplyQR/README.md

 # TODO
 Sorted by Priority (High to Low)

-- Fine Tune History View
+- Fine Tune History View (make it look awesome!)
+- Find out what is causing the stutter/lag when opening the photo picker
+- Handle web urls and opening of apps related to the scanned result
 - Create a Settings View - In Progress
+- Implement a error handling/crashlytics
 - Analyze CodeScanner and see how it works under the hood so I can create my own impl
-- Implement a error handling/crashlytics
-- Maybe a update check
+- Maybe a update check (Not really needed since simple app)

 # Credits